Universal Time-Series Representation Learning: A Survey: Preliminaries

 A crucial measure to assess the quality of a representation learning method, i.e., the encoder $f_{e}$, is its ability to produce the representations $\mathbf{Z}$ that effectively facilitate downstream tasks, either with or without fine-tuning (see Section~\ref{section:evaluation}).
 Once we obtain $\mathbf{Z}$, we can use it as input for downstream tasks to evaluate its actual performance.
 Here, we define the common downstream tasks as follows.

-\begin{definition}[Forecasting] Time-series forecasting\,(TSF) aims to predict the future values of a time series by explicitly modeling the dynamics and dependencies among historical observations.
+\begin{definition}[Forecasting] Time-series forecasting\,(TSF) aims to predict the future values of a time series.
+This is typically achieved by explicitly modeling the dynamics and dependencies among historical observations.
 It can be short-term or long-term forecasting depending on the prediction horizon $H$.
 Formally, given a time series $\mathbf{X}$, TSF predicts the next $H$ values $(\mathbf{x}_{T+1}, \dots, \mathbf{x}_{T+H})$ that are most likely to occur. \end{definition}